MTB CAT1 Peripheral driver library

 5.130 Added support for new device.
 Added support for TRAVEO™ II Cluster (CAT1C).

 5.120 Added support for new device.
-Added support for PSoC C3 (CAT1B).
+Added support for PSOC C3 (CAT1B).

 5.110 Newly Added API Cy_BTSS_PowerDepResetCount and updated Cy_BTSS_PowerDep.
 Fixed race condition in PDCM locking/release.